In this guide we’ll evaluate the best juicers for juicing harder produce like…

 Our testing showed that slow juicers extract about 7 to 8 oz. of juice from 16 oz.
 (1 lb.) of hard fruits and vegetables like carrots.
 Note that this is a raw juice containing a mixture of liquid juice, foam, and pulp.

-Three notable outliers are the Tribest Solostar 4, the Tribest GSE, and Kuvings NJE.
+Three notable outliers were the Tribest Solostar 4, the Tribest GSE, and Kuvings NJE.
 The Solostar was able to extract 7.7 oz. of juice – the most of any vertical or horizontal masticating juicer.
 The GSE was able extract 8.1 oz. – more than any other slow juicer (the GSE is a twin gear slow juicer).
 On the negative side of things the Kuvings NJE was the worst performer in the category.
 It only extracted 6 oz. of juice.

 Again, most other slow juicers extracted in the 7 to 8 oz. range.
 In terms of percentages, this equates to a percent yield just under 50% – not an impressive percentage by any means.